 Run glue along the outline of the Matthew 3:17 Dove worksheet.
 Place mini marshmallows on the glue lines.
 Alternatively, use dried beans or macaroni to outline.

 • Comprehension Questions, Memory Verse, Song, Books of the Bible, Sight Word: Because the suggested activities rarely change in these five objectives, they will only be listed in the "Objectives" and not in the "Suggested Activities" portion of the Lesson Plan unless additional information is needed.
 Continue as suggested.

 - Using the Drawing Shapes worksheet, work on colors, shapes, and memory.
 For example: Only saying the directions two times, tell the child "Draw 1 blue triangle."
-Encourage the child to remember the whole instructions.
+Encourage the child to remember the entire instructions.

 - Precut several shapes and have your child group them together to create different objects.
 To make this task a little harder, instead of using precut shapes ask your child to draw something using a specific amount of various shapes (i.e. Draw something made of two circles and one rectangle).

 - To help your child become a better artist, break down the pictures of items into shapes by drawing the shape over the item.
-For example point out that a house roof is a triangle.
+For example, point out that a house roof is a triangle.
 A house is a rectangle.
 A chimney is a rectangle.
-A tree top is an oval.
+A treetop is an oval.
 Once the child is able to see the individual shapes, she will be able to draw more objects.